For Loan Participants

-Not necessarily, however, a loan syndicator can choose to filter their opportunities to only include accredited investors.
+Not necessarily, however, a bridge loan syndicator can choose to filter their opportunities to only include accredited investors.

-Q. What is The Ira Group charging to put out a loan to their database of participants?
+Q. What is The Ira Group charging to put out a bridge loan to their database of participants?

-The Ira Group charges loan syndicators an upfront $500 marketing fee to send out their loan to its database of matching participants.
+The Ira Group charges bridge loan syndicators an upfront $500 marketing fee to send out their bridge loan to its database of matching participants.
 In addition, there is a success fee of 1% for every dollar that a loan participant invests.
-This 1% fee is paid for every future loan that the participant participates for the longer of 2 years from the initial introduction or 12 months from when they last participated, whichever is longer.
+This 1% fee is paid for every future bridge loan that the participant participates for the longer of 2 years from the initial introduction or 12 months from when they last participated, whichever is longer.